BCGardner/snn-classifier/README.md

 `$ ./main.py`

 Optional command line arguments can be passed to main.py: for a complete list use the '-h' flag.

-Examples of multilayer SNN training scripts may be found under 'projects/multilayer-classifier', such as 'main_mnist.py' when training an SNN on the MNIST dataset.
+MNIST digits being transformed into, for example, eight spike trains via scanline encoding can be visualised using the following command:

+`$ ./transform.py -p -s 8`

+where the argument `-s` specifies the number of randomly-oriented scanlines used to encode the digit.

 ## License
 Code released under the GNU General Public License v3.